Totoual/oef-sdk-python/docs/source/user/defining-data-model.rst

     from oef.schema import AttributeSchema
     attr_title    = AttributeSchema("title" ,          str,   True,  "The title of the book.")
     attr_author   = AttributeSchema("author" ,         str,   True,  "The author of the book.")
-    attr_category = AttributeSchema("category",        str,   True,  "The category of the book.") attr_year     = AttributeSchema("year",            int,   True,  "The year of publication of the book.") attr_avg_rat  = AttributeSchema("average_rating",  float, False, "The average rating of the book.") attr_isbn     = AttributeSchema("ISBN",            str,   True,  "The ISBN.")
+    attr_genre    = AttributeSchema("genre",           str,   True,  "The genre of the book.") attr_year     = AttributeSchema("year",            int,   True,  "The year of publication of the book.") attr_avg_rat  = AttributeSchema("average_rating",  float, False, "The average rating of the book.") attr_isbn     = AttributeSchema("ISBN",            str,   True,  "The ISBN.")